open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

 As we can see, each span of the trace now has the corresponding pod attributes attached to it.

-We can restrict the above configuration to a certain namespace if we add the namespace on the k8sattributes processor filter like this:
+You can restrict the above configuration to a certain namespace if you add the namespace on the `k8sattributesprocessor` filter like this:

 ```yaml
 processors: